The Outline of History: Rejected allegations of plagiarism

-In 2004 Denis N. Magnusson, Professor Emeritus in the Faculty of Law, Queen's University, Kingston, Ontario, published an article on Deeks v.
+In 2004 Denis N. Magnusson, professor emeritus in the Faculty of Law, Queen's University, Kingston, Ontario, published an article on Deeks v.
 Wells in the Queen's Law Journal.
-In it he re-examines the case in relation to McKillop's book (described as a "novel" in the editorial introduction).
-While having some sympathy for Deeks, he "challenges the outpouring of public support" for her.
-He argues that she had a weak case that was not well presented, and though she may have met with sexism from her lawyers, she did receive a fair trial.
-He goes on to say that the law applied is essentially the same law that would be applied to a similar case today (i.e. 2004).
+He took issue with McKillop's position, arguing that Deeks had a weak case that was not well presented, and though she may have met with sexism from her lawyers, she did receive a fair trial.
+He argued that the law applied in the case was essentially the same law that would be applied to a similar case in 2004.